-Padise Manor is located in western Harju county, approximately 50 kilometers away from the Estonian capital city of Tallinn.
+Padise Manor is an 18th century historic mansion currently housing a hotel and restaurant.
+Padise Manor is located approximately 50 kilometers away from the Estonian capital city of Tallinn.
 The manor sits directly on the Keila-Haapsalu highway (road number 17).
 The manor house sits just 25 meters away from an extraordinary 13th century monastery ruin.
 The whole area was once one large estate and is a fascinating place to walk around and experience the history.

 The manor house is completely renovated on the outside and partly on the inside.
 Currently, the manor is a fully functioning hotel and restaurant.
 The restaurant features seating inside the manor and a large terrace which faces the Padise Monastery ruins, perfect for a day with nice weather.
 There are now 13 hotel guest rooms for anyone seeking a truly luxurious manor experience in the Estonian countryside.